kevcisme/blog/src/content/blog/blogpost-251019.md

 In this post, I'm both declaring that this Masters program is one I want to pursue, and deliberating on which courses I should be taking.
 There's a bit of pontification on how this puzzle pieces into my overall life plan, but I mostly skimp on deep thoughts in favor of action.

+If you read my [last post wherein I questioned if an MS in AI was a good idea](https://blog.kevincoyle.xyz/blog/blogpost-251018/) you know that I had more than a few considerations on whether it was a solid move to go get my Masters of Science in AI.
+Age, career trajectory, transactional payoff of this (or lack thereof), and overall motivations were discussed.

+That was yesterday, and this is today.
+I'm signed up.
+I'm ready.
+Let's do this!

+No wait, let's think a little more about this.
+We're signed up, but which classes should I take?
+How do those help on my journey here?

 ### How does this fit into my grand plans?

 ![](../../assets/kev-sketching-plans.png)